By Jean Andrews

-Austin Way ’14, an Honors Tutorial College student majoring in Engineering Physics, received a prestigious graduate research fellowship from the National Science Foundation.
+Austin Way ’14, an Honors Tutorial College student who majored in Engineering Physics, received a prestigious graduate research fellowship from the National Science Foundation.

 The award includes three years of full support for graduate study during a five-year period, for the amount of $132,000.
 In addition, he has received a fourth year of full support from the University of Wisconsin-Madison, where he will pursue a Ph.D. in Material Sciences and Engineering.

 “I’ll have a chance to study the growth of graphene and explore methods of applying graphene to different real-world problems under the direction of Dr. Michael Arnold, a leading researcher in the field,” Way says.
 “There’s a real possibility that I may become both a scientist and an inventor with the opportunity to write publications and patents.”